zazortik/azure-xplat-cli/README.md

 # Using the cli

-The azure cli has several top-level commands, which correlate to different features of Windows Azure.
+The azure cli has several top-level commands, which correspond to different features of Windows Azure.
 Each top-level command is then broken up into further sub commands.
 Typing "azure" by itself or "azure --help" will list out each of the sub commands.

 Below is a list of some of the more common commands and explanations on how to use them.